zn-a/NetSec/A6/README.md

   python3 scripts/visualization/scanner_scope.py      # 1m17s
   ```

-All scripts assume that the PCAP files are located in `../pcaps` relative to this directory (`A6/`).
+All scripts assume that the PCAP files are located in `A6/pcaps`.
 The tree structure of the project is thus as follows:

 ```shell
 tree -L 2